Appointments Normally Available Within 24 Hours

 Patients’ goals, especially returning back to work and sports, is one of Mary’s main focus areas when treating her patients.

 Mary has a keen interest in sports injuries and spinal conditions.

 Her physiotherapy management includes manual therapy, Pilates driven exercise rehabilitation, dry needling and taping.
 Mary also specialises in pelvic floor, abdominal muscle training, breathing awareness, postural and ergonomic education in her management.

-In her spare time, Mary is an avid volleyball player and likes chasing waves to surf.
+In her spare time, Mary is an avid volleyball player, martial arts enthusiast and likes chasing waves to surf.
 Last but not least, she speaks French and can help out if you’re lost in translation!